skiptools/skip-firebase/README.md

 ### SkipFirebaseMessaging

-Provides Skip parity to the [FirebaseMessaging](https://firebase.google.com/docs/reference/swift/firebasemessaging/api/reference/Classes/Messaging) API for the Swift and Kotlin sides of the Firebase API.
+Provides rudimentary Skip parity to the [FirebaseMessaging](https://firebase.google.com/docs/reference/swift/firebasemessaging/api/reference/Classes/Messaging) API for the Swift and Kotlin sides of the Firebase API.

 Example usage: